 A few years ago a patient gave me a blurb about using sunflower oil as a mouth rinse to help treat periodontal disease.
 I tried this approach with some patients (who had a slide full of spirochetes), and achieved varying degrees of success.

 I could not understand how this could work, but after my research on the essential fatty acids (as related in The Importance of Cellular Oxygen – Part One and The Importance of Cellular Oxygen – Part Two), I now believe that this will work primarily by increasing oxygen to the gingival tissues.

-The bacteria that are associated with periodontal disease do not like oxygen.
 After switching my patients to using a proper high-quality oil, which is refrigerated and comes in a dark bottle to ensure freshness, I noticed that the results became even better.
 I also observed that the longer my patients swished with the oil, the better the outcome became.

 On the Internet one finds a host of claims that oil pulling will detoxify your body and help with various health problems like: sinusitis, allergies, fibromyalgia, and insomnia, etc. I have seen some sites where people testify to wonderful results after a few months of oil pulling.